Variational Monte Carlo Optimization of Topological Chiral Superconductors: Ground State Energy of the quarter Fermi liquid for General Dispersion

 For the quadratic dispersion, the transition to chiral superconductor at low density remains intact, at densities $n_e = (0.4\sim 0.7)\times 10^{12} cm^{-2}$.
 As a reference, experimentally\cite{HJ240815233,LJ230917436}, chiral superconductivity was observed around $n_e = (0.2 \sim 0.7) \times 10^{12}$cm$^{-2}$, while the Wigner crystal was observed below $n_e < (0.2 \sim 0.4) \times 10^{12}$cm$^{-2}$.

-We can see the importance of the optimization of the MC variables $\bar{K}$, since the Fermi liquid energy improves significantly compared to the ordinary quadratic dispersive electron gas.
-We can understand this big improvement intuitively, since the QFL have many low energy excitations and is very flexible to deform itself to lower the ground state energy.
+We can see the importance of the optimization of the MC variables, since the Fermi liquid energy improves significantly compared to the ordinary quadratic dispersive electron gas.
+Intuitively, the QFL has many low energy excitations and is therefore well-suited to deform into a lower energy groundstate.